Growing Your Business? Optimizing IT and Establishing a Trustworthy Cybersecurity Framework is Critical for Success

-Karyn is a Director in the IT Risk & Cybersecurity Practice at Centri.
-She has over 13 years of combined experience in internal IT audit and external audit support (IT controls), third-party assurance (SOC 1 and SOC 2 reporting), internal controls consulting, project management, IT risk and cybersecurity, and system implementation support.
-Karyn has provided risk advisory and project management services to various clients throughout several industries, including utilities, manufacturing, pharmaceuticals, life sciences, insurance, financial services, and healthcare.
+Karyn is a Director in the IT Risk & Cybersecurity Practice at Centri Business Consulting.
+She has more than 13 years of combined experience in internal IT audit and external audit support (IT controls), third-party...

 About Centri Business Consulting, LLC

 Centri Business Consulting provides the highest quality advisory consulting services to its clients by being reliable and responsive to their needs.
 Centri provides companies with the expertise they need to meet their reporting demands.
 Centri specializes in financial reporting, internal controls, technical accounting research, valuation, mergers & acquisitions, and tax, CFO and HR advisory services for companies of various sizes and industries.
 From complex technical accounting transactions to monthly financial reporting, our professionals can offer any organization the specialized expertise and multilayered skillsets to ensure the project is completed timely and accurately.

 Eight Penn Center

 1628 JFK Boulevard

 50 Milk Street

 McLean, VA 22102